JENOVAAbsolute/128-Bit-Bay-Software/README.md

 *  Online achievements when the game has shut down its multiplayer service, like Tomb Raider
 *  Achievements requiring tools you don't have, such as VR, etc
 *  A game with mod support disabling achievements
 *  Or maybe you're just a lazy bum

-*WARNING: Valve does not care if you use this.
-Your Steam account will not be banned.
-However, a very small amount of developers might care, and they may ban you from their game's online services.*

 * * *
 ### REWASD